WithSecureOpenSource/see/doc/tutorial_hellosandbox.rst

 To better control the execution flow, SEE provides an event-driven architecture allowing to trigger Events and subscribe handlers through the Context object.

 In the next code snippet, we print the "Hello Sandbox" string after starting the sandbox.
-At the same go we open a VNC connection to inspect its execution.
+At the same time, we open a VNC connection to inspect its execution.

 To complete the script, we turn it into a command line tool complete with parameters.